Elite50/slate/source/includes/_profile-object.md

  | OneOnOneHardAskAnswer | The answer given if the one on one contained a hard ask
  | OneOnOnePreviousContactDatetime | The datetime that the last previous contact occurred with the profile before this one on one
  | OneOnOneAnswerArray | A key-value object of answers to questions during the one on one
+ | OneOnOneCollectionLead | A poser object of the user who led the collection of this one on one, may be the same as OneOnOneUser
 PageViews | PageViewOrganization | The organization that controlled the page that was viewed by the profile
  | PageViewWhen | The datetime that the page view occurred
  | PageViewImage | An image associated with the page viewed